 It’s a little patch of seedlings needing some compassionate and caring community gardeners.

 I’m not going to write everything off.
-The stakeholders involved have still done an ok job.
-Not great, it’s ok given the complexity.
+The stakeholders involved have still done a good job given the complexity.
 But I don’t believe we should settle for that.

 We have some pretty solid technical standards and guidelines.
 The CX guidelines I know more intimately as I helped at the beginning.
 They unfortunately were plugged on at the last minute.
 Like “oh shit” this is the consumer data right, right?
 Shouldn’t we have human centred design and a core CX research workstream leading here?
 Better late than never.